RojaGhasemi/Brain-Tumor-Detection-/README.md

  The results of our experiments on the BRAINX and clinical databases show that the proposed method has good efficiency and accuracy.

 ## How to Use
+After open run.m file and run it, you should do:
 1. Press train dataset button
 2. Then click open image for test
 3. Click tumor segmentation button